Our success and influence is driven by the amazing experts who work for World Cancer Research Fund International.

 Martin is Visiting Professor in Human Nutrition at Southampton University and former Head of Nutrition at the Department of Health in England.
 He is one of the country’s leading experts on the links between food, nutrition, body weight, physical activity and cancer.

-Kate has a background in human rights law and social policy, having worked in a wide variety of sectors including the food and drink industry, disability organisations, and sport and exercise at both UK and international level.
+Kate is currently on maternity leave.
+She has a background in human rights law and social policy, having worked in a wide variety of sectors including the food and drink industry, disability organisations, and sport and exercise at both UK and international level.
 She has a degree in combined social science from Durham University and a Masters in human rights law from SOAS.

 Prior to joining World Cancer Research Fund International, Kate was Policy Manager at Leonard Cheshire.
 She previously lived in Rwanda for several years, working as an Advocacy Advisor for a disability organisation and worked at Sport England in policy and public affairs relating to community sport.
 In her spare time she is the Vice-Chair of the board of trustees for AbleChildAfrica.